 Control of Negative Working Electro-depositable (ED) Photoresist

 The electrodeposition of organic materials (also known as electrocoating or electrophoretic coating) is a technique well known in a variety of industries.
-It was first applied broadly to the underpalnting of car bodies and currently 25,000 – 30,000 tones are used annually in this industry.
+It was first applied broadly to the underpainting of car bodies and currently 25,000 – 30,000 tones are used annually in this industry.
 Recently however new applications have been found for this new technology, the latest of which is in the area of photoresists.
-Already this technique is finding use as a primary imaging resist in printed circuit boards (PCB’s), in the manufacture of 3D molded interconnects and for depositing elch resists for photochemical machining.
+Already this technique is finding use as a primary imaging resist in printed circuit boards (PCB’s), in the manufacture of 3D molded interconnects and for depositing etch resists for photochemical machining.